EnronChain/Enron/docs/architecture/README.md

 # Architecture Decision Records (ADR)

-This is a location to record all high-level architecture decisions in Echelon.
+This is a location to record all high-level architecture decisions in Enron.

 You can read more about the ADR concept in this blog posts: